 Key Takeaways

-• A worked example shows how a mid-tier firm runs a compliant fraud discussion under the revised standard, covering all four required categories with documented reasoning chains.
+• You’ll have a worked example showing how a mid-tier firm runs a compliant fraud discussion under the revised standard

 What changed in the engagement team discussion requirement

-Extant ISA 240.15 requires the engagement partner and other key members of the engagement team to discuss the susceptibility of the entity's financial statements to material misstatement due to fraud, and how and where the entity's financial statements may be susceptible.
-Application material in extant ISA 240.A10–A11 suggests topics the discussion "may include," such as an exchange of ideas about how fraud might occur and the risk of management override of controls.
+Extant ISA 240.15 requires the engagement partner (EP) and other key members of the engagement team to discuss the susceptibility of the entity’s financial statements (FS) to material misstatement due to fraud, and how and where the FS may be susceptible.
+Application material in extant ISA 240 .A10-A11 suggests topics the discussion “may include,” such as an exchange of ideas about how fraud might occur and the risk of management override of controls.

 ISA 240 (Revised) paragraph 29 converts several of those suggestions into requirements.
-The discussion must now explicitly include how the entity's financial statements may be susceptible to material misstatement due to fraud, including through fraudulent financial reporting, misappropriation of assets by employees, and (this is new) misappropriation of assets by third parties.
-The team must also discuss fraud risk factors identified through the risk assessment procedures performed under both ISA 315 (Revised 2019) and ISA 240 (Revised).
+The discussion must now explicitly include how the entity’s FS may be susceptible to material misstatement due to fraud, including through fraudulent financial reporting, misappropriation of assets by employees, misappropriation of assets by third parties (this is new), and fraud risk factors identified through risk assessment procedures.
+The team must discuss those factors as identified under both ISA 315 (Revised 2019) and ISA 240 (Revised).

 The wording matters.
-Under the extant standard, most firms treat the fraud discussion as a planning checklist.
-The engagement partner raises revenue recognition and management override, possibly adds a client-specific risk.
+Under the extant standard, we've seen most firms treat the fraud discussion as a planning checklist.
+The EP raises revenue recognition and management override, possibly adds a client-specific risk.
 The team agrees.
 Someone writes it up.
 Under the revised standard, the discussion must cover specific categories of fraud, and the documentation must capture what was discussed, not just what was decided.
-That's the shift from "significant decisions" to "matters discussed."
+That’s the shift from “significant decisions” to “matters discussed.”

 The IAASB’s Basis for Conclusions explains that this change was made to align the engagement team discussion requirement with ISA 315 (Revised 2019) paragraph 17, which uses the same “matters discussed” formulation for the broader risk assessment discussion.
 The alignment is deliberate.
 Fraud isn’t a standalone planning step anymore.
 It’s a lens applied to the entire ISA 315 risk assessment process.